iZeaoGamer/Zector/major.md

 - Creepers no longer stack.
 This is for raiding purposes.
 - Creepers can now explode using flint and steel.
 - Fixed internal server error when trying to explode a creeper.
+- Mob spawners can now be broken in faction claims.
+This is due to the main purposes of factions.
+(Untested)

 ### OTHER UPDATES
 - Added awesome nametags above your head.